 The Tax Cuts and Jobs Act ("TCJA") requires taxpayers to capitalize and amortize research and experimental expenditures under IRC Section 174 for tax years beginning after December 31, 2021.
 This rule became effective for the Company during the year ended December 31, 2022 and resulted in the capitalization of research and development costs of \$1,493,202 and \$7,418,028 during the years ended December 31, 2024 and 2023, respectively.
 Before the TCJA, businesses have had the option of deducting Section 174 expenses in the year incurred or capitalizing and amortizing the costs over five years.
-The Company will amortize these costs for tax purposes over five years if the research and development was performed outside the U.S.
+The Company will amortize these costs for tax purposes over five years if the research and development was performed in the U.S. and over 15 years if research and development was performed outside the U.S.